josephmluna/LabWebsite/lab_charter/index.md

 **Ad-hoc meetings:** Send me an email or schedule a meeting on our Google Calendar if you need to talk for any reason.
 Even better, feel free to stop by my office; unless I'm in a meeting, my door is always open!

-**The Great Luna Lab Cookout:** Usually in May / June around graduation, we take a Monday off and go to the park and have a cookout.
+**The Great Luna Lab Cookout:** Usually in May / June around graduation, we take a Friday off and go to the park and have a cookout.
 It's always a fun time!

 ## Electronic Lab Notebooks